Home uses for pressure washers

-This pressure washer is designed for the toughest cleaning tasks.
-It features a Honda engine and delivers 3200 PSI at 2.5 GPM and has a welded steel frame with large, 10-inch pneumatic wheels.
+This gas pressure washer is designed for the most challenging cleaning tasks.
+It features a Honda engine, delivers 3200 pounds per square inch at 2.5 gallons per minute and has a welded steel frame with large, 10-inch pneumatic wheels.

-Designed for a wide variety of applications, this 2600 PSI with 2.2 GPM pressure washer can handle all your home washing needs.
-The unit features onboard storage for the high-pressure hose, trigger gun and spray wand and it comes with a 2-year limited warranty.
+Designed for a wide variety of applications, this pressure washer can handle all your home washing needs.
+It sprays 2600 psi at 2.2 gpm.
+The unit features onboard storage for the high-pressure hose, trigger gun and spray wand, and it comes with a 2-year limited warranty.

-This top-performing electric model can deliver 2000 PSI at 1.4 GPM.
-It comes with a 25-foot high-pressure hose and features an onboard detergent tank and a water-cooled motor for durability.
+This top-performing electric pressure washer can deliver 2000 psi at 1.4 gpm.
+It comes with a 25-foot high-pressure hose and an onboard detergent tank and a water-cooled motor for durability.

-A compact, affordable electric pressure washer that’s best for lighter-duty cleaning tasks.
-This model operates at 1450 PSI and has an automatic shut-off that helps prolong the pump’s life.
+This compact, affordable electric pressure washer is best for lighter-duty cleaning tasks.
+This model operates at 1450 psi and has an automatic shut-off that helps prolong the pump’s life.

-If you need a budget pressure washer for lighter-duty tasks, this is a model to consider.
-The compact unit can be rested horizontally during use for greater stability and it delivers 1500 PSI at 1.2 GPM.
+This is a model to consider if you need a budget pressure washer for lighter-duty tasks.
+The compact Greenworks pressure washer can be rested horizontally during use for greater stability, and it delivers 1500 psi at 1.2 gpm.

 Sold by Amazon